|University of Arkansas at Little Rock|

 Submission of Written Materials

-Within five (5) days of receipt of the notice of the initial composition of the hearing panel, the alleged victim and the respondent may provide the chair of the hearing panel with a list of witnesses, if any, that they propose that the hearing panel call, and a brief description of each proposed witness’s connection to and/or knowledge of the issues in dispute, any supporting documents or other evidence, and a written statement of position.
+Within three (3) days of receipt of the notice of the final composition of the hearing panel, the alleged victim and the respondent may provide the chair of the hearing panel with a list of witnesses, if any, that they propose that the hearing panel call, and a brief description of each proposed witness’s connection to and/or knowledge of the issues in dispute, any supporting documents or other evidence, and a written statement of position.

 Notice of the Hearings

-Not less than five (5) days but not more than ten (10) days after delivery of notice of the initial composition of the hearing panel to the parties, the hearing panel will provide a separate notice to the alleged victim, respondent, and any witnesses or other third parties whose testimony the hearing panel deems relevant, requesting such individuals to appear before the hearing panel.
+Within ten (10) days of receiving the “Submission of Written Materials,” as defined above, the hearing panel will provide a separate notice to the alleged victim, respondent, and any witnesses or other third parties whose testimony the hearing panel deems relevant, requesting such individuals to appear before the hearing panel.
 The notice should set forth the date, time, and location for the individual’s requested presence.
 The hearing panel shall provide the names of the witnesses or other third parties that the hearing panel plans to call in its notices to the alleged victim and the respondent.
-The hearing shall be conducted within twenty (20) days but no sooner than ten (10) days of the receipt of the appeal.

 Failure to Appear

 If any party fails to appear before the hearing panel if requested to do so, and such party was provided proper notice of the hearing as set forth above, then absent extenuating circumstances, the hearing panel will proceed to determine the resolution of the complaint.